vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-with-tanzu-nsxt.md

 - Deploy workload clusters (based on type prod/dev/test) in separate namespaces under the Supervisor namespace.
 This allows for setting limits for CPU, memory, storage, and the number of Kubernetes objects per namespace.
 - For deploying Tanzu Kubernetes Clusters in a production deployment, we recommend deploying at least 3 control plane and worker nodes for achieving high availability.
-- Consider using vSphere Namespaces to correspond with security zones (e.g development and production), then use per Namespace network overrides to allow traffic to be managed using the Distributed Firewall.
+- Consider using vSphere Namespaces to correspond with security zones (e.g development and production), then use per Namespace network overrides to allow traffic to be managed using the distributed firewall.
-- Configure Role Based Access Control for the Tanzu Kubernetes clusters.
+- Configure Role Based Access Control for the Tanzu Kubernetes Clusters.
 Avoid the use of administrator credentials for managing the clusters.
 You can use the inbuilt user role or create new roles as per your requirements. vSphere SSO can be leveraged to implement RBAC.
 - Ensure that the private network ranges used by workload clusters do not overlap with any ranges that are currently or could ever be used in routable address space.
 Should the IP range used by pods for example be used elsewhere, then the the pods will never be able to route to the network outside the cluster.